 The QPAC Choir is a contemporary community choir for adults aged 18 years and over.
-Rehearsing Monday nights, the QPAC Choir provides access to imaginative repertoire, challenging skill development, social opportunities and public performance.
+Rehearsing on Monday evenings, the QPAC Choir provides access to imaginative repertoires, challenging skill development, social opportunities, and public performances.

-The QPAC Choir's annual performance schedule inclides the Spirit of Christmas Concerts with the Queensland Symphony Orchestra and guest conductors.
-Throughout the year, the choir presents a range of exhilarating performances and collaborations in an ever-expanding range of styles and genres – from choral masterworks, to pop and jazz standards; from Broadway showtunes to contemporary Australian choral compositions.
-In a few short years, the choir has performed at a wide range of events including:
+Led by Choirmaster Timothy Sherlock and supported by accompanist Tina Liu, the choir has presented a range of exhilarating performances and collaborations in a wide range of styles and genres – from choral masterworks, to pop and jazz standards; from Broadway showtunes to contemporary Australian choral compositions.

 Auditions for the QPAC Choir are held annually in a friendly, supportive environment.
-Music reading skills and/or singing experience is considered an advantage, however members of various abilities do participate and are encouraged to continue their musical learning throughout the year.
+Music reading skills and/or singing experience are considered an advantage, however members of various abilities and experience are welcome.